 How do I join your pro staff?

 We accept resumes for prospective pro staff and field staff, people who are looking for sponsorship agreements, and calling team members (turkey/elk/predator.)
 We will start reviewing applicants for sponsorship agreements and prospective pro staff in June for the following year.
 Please forward copies of photos, news clippings, and letters of reference from people within the industry.
 To help us learn more about you, we also ask that you enclose a letter about yourself, your expectations, along with any current and past achievements.
-In addition to the letter and photos, please forward a (VHS or DVD) video of your calling abilities, and a brief description of your hunting career.
+In addition to the letter and photos, please forward a (DVD) video of your calling abilities, and a brief description of your hunting career.
 Please include in the video your name, daytime phone number, and what position(s) you are applying for.
 Please forward your resume/photos/video to: Prospective Pro Staff, c/o Hunter's Specialties, Inc., 6000 Huntington Court NE, Cedar Rapids, Iowa 52402.
 No phone calls please.